-Imagining a New Project Management Office
+Imagining a Modern Program Management Office

 - Transition to operating models primarily focused on product-based work.

-2. Enable EPM Capabilities
+2. Evolve Business Capabilities

-Your new PMO and EPMO need to adopt modern-day EPM capabilities to ensure your organization is ready for anything.
-This means assessing their operating models to determine if they can support such capabilities.
+Your modern PMO needs to evolve its business capabilities to ensure your organization is ready for anything.
+This means assessing their operating models and approaches to determine if they can support such capabilities.

 3. Facilitate Collaboration and Cross-Team Accountability

-- Have access to metrics and reporting tools to demonstrate cross-team accountability between business and IT.
+- Have access to metrics and reporting tools to demonstrate cross-team accountability between departments.